mainmatter/mainmatter.com/src/posts/2023-06-09-securing-the-ecosystems-investment-in-emberjs.md

 At the time of this writing, only few apps and teams are using Embroider (and only a fraction of the ones that do, use the optimized mode which is really the one that matters).
-It’s not enabled by default in the blueprints for new apps (or addons) and many addons in the ecosystem still need to be migrated to support it.
+Embroider is also not enabled by default in the blueprints for new apps (or addons) and many addons in the ecosystem still need to be migrated to support it.

 ### Risk of Fragmentation

-While some teams managed to get their applications running in Embroider safe mode, if only part of the ecosystem migrates to Embroider, **we’re at the risk of fragmenting the ecosystem and community.** The worst case scenario is we end up with 2 camps: Embroider and Non-Embroider.
+While some teams managed to get their applications running in Embroider safe mode, if only part of the ecosystem migrates to Embroider, **we’re at the risk of fragmenting the ecosystem and community.** The worst case scenario would be ending up with 2 camps: Embroider and Non-Embroider.
 The longer we remain in this intermediate state of ongoing migration, the higher the likelihood is for that to happen.

-The imminent risk of a fragmented community is threatening to break one of Ember’s key promises – the fact that the community is aligned around a set of patterns and practices that just work (what has been referred to as “the safety of the herd”).
+The imminent risk of a fragmented community is threatening to break one of Ember’s key promises – the fact that the community is aligned around a set of patterns and practices that _"just work"_ (what has been referred to as _“the safety of the herd”_).
 In a fragmented ecosystem where addons, patterns, and architectures cannot easily be shared, cross-pollination and sharing of solutions we all benefit from in the ecosystem at the moment will become much harder and much less effective.
 We're back to being on our own instead of being